 - Waterproof Rain-pants REQUIRED for protection against precipitation, ocean spray in zodiac landing craft and wet landings.
 Your rain-pants should fit comfortably over your regular pants.
 Some types feature a zipper on the outside of the lower pant leg, enabling you to pull your pants on and off without removing shoes or boots. - Warm, waterproof gloves and mittens REQUIRED for almost every circumstance.
 Thin glove liners are a good choice when trying to use your fingers for taking pictures or using binoculars. - Warm Socks Thin cotton or polypropylene socks are a good choice, in combination with a few pairs of wool socks.
 It is important to have clean, dry socks through the duration of the voyage.
 Pack accordingly. - Regular Pants Denim, cotton, corduroy, or wool pants are acceptable in dry conditions, such as when birding from the ship's decks; and for evening recaps, social hours, and dinners. - Hats, scarfs and gaitors REQUIRED.
 You will need a cotton, knit, or wool pull down cap at the least, while a warm scarf or gaitor come in handy when exposed in windy conditions. - Long Underwear STRONGLY RECOMMENDED.
 Silk or other lightweight material is sufficient for most people.
-Those who are easily chilled might consider multiple layers of long underwear, or a heavier material, such as wool. - T-shirts (long- and short-sleeved) Simple cotton shirts for wearing under warmer outerwear. - Turtlenecks and flannels More warm weather clothing for wearing under parkas, fleeces, and sweaters.

-• Warm Sweaters or Polar fleece - Offers excellent insulation against cold temperatures.
+Those who are easily chilled might consider multiple layers of long underwear, or a heavier material, such as wool. - T-shirts (long- and short-sleeved) Simple cotton shirts for wearing under warmer outerwear. - Turtlenecks and flannels More warm weather clothing for wearing under parkas, fleeces, and sweaters. - Warm Sweaters or Polar fleece Offers excellent insulation against cold temperatures.

 PARKAS - You will receive a complimentary expedition parka, with hood, for your cruise to Antarctica.
-These parkas are made of quality material and are designed to keep you insulated against cold temperatures and precipitation.
+These parkas are made of quality material and are designed to keep you protected against wind and precipitation.
 Some companies prefer that you submit your order weeks or months before the cruise departs, while others simply distribute the parkas at the time of boarding.
 Please read your pre-departure material carefully, as it will provide information for obtaining the parka.
-Please keep in mind that you will still want to bring warm layers to wear under your parka.
+Please keep in mind that you will still want to bring several warm layers to wear under your parka, including a moderately heavy down coat.

 FOOTWEAR - Polar Latitudes will provide a loaner pair of pull-on rubber, waterproof, knee-high boots with strong rubber-ridged, nonskid soles that fit comfortably.
 With wet landings, you will be stepping from the zodiac into icy water that may be up to 10" deep.
 You should expect to walk over icy, uneven ground between the shore and the various penguin colonies you'll visit.
-Waterproof lightweight boot coverings that can be worn over hiking boots or shoes, such as NEOS Performance Overshoe, are also recommended.
+Waterproof lightweight boot coverings that can be worn over hiking boots or shoes, such as NEOS Performance Overshoe, are also adequate in many situations but will not keep your feet dry in deep water or prolonged exposure to water.
 When on board the ship, comfortable walking shoes, or deck shoes are sufficient.